Update: on December 8, 2022, Google introduced drop-down chips in Google Sheets, which vastly simplifies the process

 - Add help text such as “Please select a value from the list”

 When you click into the cell, you will see the dropdown list.
-Make a selection from the list.
+Make a selection from the list of options.

 If a Sheet editor types something into the cell rather than selecting a value from the list, they will see the following dialog.

-Finally, copy cell D2 down as many cells as needed.
+The last step is to copy down cell D2 through to as many cells as needed.
 You can also copy down a cell after making a selection, which is convenient when you have sorted the sheet by Column B, as we have in this example.

 You are now ready to use the dropdown list for yourself and other editors of the Google Sheet.